mmistakes/so-simple-theme/events/stancon.md

 ## Early registration (on or before December 20, 2016):

-- Student: $50
-- Academic: $100
-- Industry: $200

-This will include coffee, lunch, and some swag.
+This includes light breakfast, coffee, lunch, and some swag.

 ## Late Registration (December 21, 2016 and on):